-Definition: a team of approved academics and/or professionals who support a research candidate throughout the duration of their studies.
-Information about supervisory teams can be found in the Postgraduate Practice.
+Definition: a team of approved academics and / or professionals who support a research candidate throughout the duration of their studies.
+Information about supervisory teams can be found in the Postgraduate Research Degree Programmes Code of Practice.

-K11.1 The Supervisory Team
+K11.1 The supervisory team

-K11.1.1R For each research degree candidate the appropriate faculty research degrees committee shall appoint at least two supervisors, one of whom shall be designated Director of Studies.
-At least one supervisor shall normally have had experience of supervising candidates to the successful completion of a UK research degree at the appropriate level, which in the case of a doctoral registration shall normally be at doctorate level.
+K11.1.1R For each research degree candidate the appropriate Faculty Research Degrees Committee shall appoint at least two supervisors, one of whom shall be designated Director of Studies.
+At least one supervisor shall normally have had experience of supervising candidates to the successful completion of a UK research degree at the appropriate level, which, in the case of a doctoral registration, shall normally be at doctorate level.

-K11.1.2R Faculty research degrees committees need to exercise caution when appointing a Director of Studies if the individual is themselves a candidate for a research degree at UWE to ensure that there is no potential for conflict of interest.
-A candidate for DPhil may be a supervisor where the faculty research degrees committee considers that he or she has completed publications to demonstrate sufficient experience of research.
+K11.1.2R Faculty Research Degrees Committees need to exercise caution when appointing a Director of Studies if the individual is themselves a candidate for a research degree at UWE to ensure that there is no potential for conflict of interest.
+A candidate for DPhil may be a supervisor where the Faculty Research Degrees Committee considers that he or she has completed publications to demonstrate sufficient experience of research.